 Why we chose soy.

-Soy protein isolate has great bioavailability, which is why we chose it as the base to all of our meal replacement shakes and drinks.
-A foods bioavailability is the level at which it is absorbed into the digestive system.
+Does Soylent have soy?
+Yes.
+At Soylent, we use soy protein isolate as the core of our powders, drinks, and more.
+Soy protein isolate has great bioavailability, which is why we chose it as the base for all of our meal replacement shakes and drinks.
+A food's bioavailability is the level at which it is absorbed into the digestive system.
 And, according to the Protein Digestibility-Corrected Amino Acid Score, soy isolate has a score of 1.0, the highest possible score it can get.
 In addition to being the only plant-based protein that scored this well, we also chose soy isolate because of its smooth, consistent texture.
 It creates the optimal flavor profile and health benefits.

 To further our investigation of the best source of protein, we tested it against many others of its kind.
 Here’s what we found: